OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 All of the above cases must be carefully analyzed as a whole.
 For example, even if the app does not permit cleartext traffic in its Android Manifest or Network Security Configuration, it might actually still be sending HTTP traffic.
 That could be the case if it's using a low-level API (for which Network Security Configuration is ignored) or a badly configured cross-platform framework.

-First, you should identify all network requests in the source code and ensure that no plain HTTP URLs are used.
-Make sure that sensitive information is sent over secure channels by using [`HttpsURLConnection`](https://developer.android.com/reference/javax/net/ssl/HttpsURLConnection.html "HttpsURLConnection") or [`SSLSocket`](https://developer.android.com/reference/javax/net/ssl/SSLSocket.html "SSLSocket") (for socket-level communication using TLS).

 Next, even when using a low-level API which is supposed to make secure connections (such as `SSLSocket`), be aware that it has to be securely implemented.
 For instance, `SSLSocket` **doesn't** verify the hostname.
 Use `getDefaultHostnameVerifier` to verify the hostname.
 The Android developer documentation includes a [code example](https://developer.android.com/training/articles/security-ssl.html#WarningsSslSocket "Warnings About Using SSLSocket Directly").